Bachelor of Science in Nursing (General)

-Are you interested in working in a team?
-Are you interested in helping people?
-Are you a good listener and have qualities such as kindness and respect for vulnerable people?
+Are you interested in caring for people?
+Do you have good communcation skills, enjoy working as part of a team and have qualities such as kindness and respect?
 Are you willing to learn, practice your skills and become competent in nursing?
 If so, general nursing may be the career for you.

 Why Study General Nursing at UL?

 General nursing is a broad area of practice and involves caring for people with acute and long-term illness in hospital and community settings.
 General nursing provides a person-centered holistic approach to care, respecting each individual’s uniqueness and dignity.
 Registered General Nurses (RGNs) work collaboratively and in partnership with patients, their families/carers, the wider community and other health professionals in providing a proactive, evidence-based quality holistic service.
 The BSc Nursing (General) programme is designed to provide students with the understanding, knowledge, skills and attitudes required to deliver compassionate care that is responsive to the needs of individuals within evolving healthcare settings.